Wisdom Teeth Removal in Meridian, ID

 Wisdom teeth, also known as third molars, are typically the final teeth to develop in the human mouth, appearing between the ages of 17 and 21.
 Unfortunately, many people experience issues when these teeth emerge due to a lack of space in the jaw.
 In most cases, wisdom teeth removal is recommended to prevent problems such as crowding, gum infections, tooth decay, periodontal disease and cyst formation.
 Early removal can save you from pain and complications down the road.

-At Alpine Surgical Arts in Boise, ID, Dr. Haghighi and Dr. Rowan, both board-certified surgeons, specialize in wisdom tooth extractions.
+At Alpine Surgical Arts - Oral & Cosmetic Surgery in Boise, ID, Dr. Arman Haghighi, Dr. Brian Rowan, and Dr. Syrus Haghighi, both board-certified surgeons, specialize in wisdom tooth extractions.
 With years of experience and a compassionate team, we are dedicated to providing a positive and comfortable surgical experience.
 Contact us today to schedule a consultation and learn more.

 Why Should Wisdom Teeth Be Removed?